ExodusMovement/qaf/README.md

   </div>
 );

-// injecting the store by passing its key as a string export default inject('store', 'anotherStore', ..)(Counter);
+// injecting the store by passing its key (as defined in `Provider`) as a string export default inject('store', 'anotherStore', ..)(Counter);
 ```